 Teaser image for Wolf's Head on KindleWhew, boy, what a tough couple of months.
 While there has been some joy (receiving the City of Ottawa grant and being shortlisted for the Peter Honeywell award being the best), for the most part it has been one helluva frustrating slog.
 I’m going to do my best to outline what the current situation is, mainly to help solidify my own thoughts on what’s gone wrong.
 Or, to put it another way, what hasn’t?

 To put it bluntly, sales are not good.
 Worse, every attempt I’ve made to mitigate that has failed.
-What’s discouraging for me is that I clearly have no fan-base.
-How do I know that?
-Well, sales (both in print and digital) are the biggest example.
-Sales are extremely poor and are not getting better.
-In fact, they are getting progressively worse.
 In different circumstances, that would be enough to shut the series down.
 In fact, I have done exactly that in the past (specifically with my previous graphic novel series STARGAZER, ended after two volumes, and with the digital-only series METAL GODS, ended after four issues).

 What makes WOLF’S HEAD different from those two?
 The biggest difference is that WOLF’S HEAD has never reached the Direct Market and, as a result, has been cut off from its largest potential audience: comic book fans.
 Mixed in with that are the aforementioned awards and grants; these have been especially important in teaching me that WOLF’S HEAD does have merit in certain (local) art circles, but there’s a “circuit break” between that and the larger comics community world-wide.